Lif-Platforms/Ringer-Client-Desktop/README.md

 And these frameworks:
  - Electron
  - React

-# 🤔 What's The Difference Between Ringer Windows and Ringer Desktop?
-Ringer Client Windows is a Ringer Client made entirely in Python.
-Ringer Client Desktop is a complete rewrite of the Ringer Python client using React and Electron.

 # 💾 Server Code
 Ringers server code is located in another repository: https://github.com/Lif-Platforms/New-Ringer-Server